What Is Local SEO? How Local Businesses Can Rank Higher on Google

 Also, remember that new businesses often use organic and paid social in combination to build brand awareness and recognition.
 Granted, all of this can be time-consuming, and if you’re not experienced with social media advertising, it can be a waste of time and money.
 For professional help, we recommend you leave it to the experts at one of the best social media marketing agencies.

 Alternatively, check out our Facebook advertising guide.
-In it you’ll find all the steps you need to follow to build and launch Facebook ads, track results, and improve your return on ad spend.
+It outlines all the steps you need to follow to build and launch Facebook ads, track results, and improve your return on ad spend.

 10. Local Search Ads